 A healthy smile helps our patients stay healthy

-If you deal with tooth loss, Dr. Amanda will present options for your overall health and well-being.
+If you deal with tooth loss, Dr. Michelle will present options for your overall health and well-being.
 It’s important to address tooth loss, as it can complicate maintaining the proper alignment of teeth, success in speaking, and comfort while eating.
 Loss of multiple teeth can also lead to irreversible facial bone loss and premature aging of the face.

-Regardless of the cause of tooth loss, Dr. Amanda and her compassionate team are devoted to helping patients maintain proper function of your mouth through reconstructive dental work, including dental bridges, removable partial and full dentures and dental implants.
+Regardless of the cause of tooth loss, Dr. Michelle and her compassionate team are devoted to helping patients maintain proper function of your mouth through reconstructive dental work, including dental bridges, removable partial and full dentures and dental implants.

 A dental bridge is an appliance that attaches artificial teeth to adjacent natural teeth called abutment teeth.
 It fills the space where there was a missing tooth and helps to prevent drifting of the adjacent and opposing teeth.

 A fixed bridge usually requires that crowns are placed on the abutment teeth, providing a stable foundation for the bridge.
 Dental bridges can be made using porcelain, gold, ceramic, zirconia, or a combination of these materials.